codingfanatic/react-tutorials/README.md

 >TouchableOpacity reduces the opacity of the button showing the background to be seen through while pressed down

 >TouchableWithoutFeedback is a super basic button which doesn't react when touched

+ScrollViews

+>ScrollViews are generic scrolling containers which can host multiple components/views

+>Able to scroll horizontal by setting the horizontal property

+>Best for displaying a small amount of things of a limited size

+>FlatList component is better for a longer list